 Suicide is intentionally ending your life.
-In 2012, there were 5,981 suicides in the UK.
 Males are more than three times more likely to die from suicide than females.

 Suicide warning signs:

 - Excessive sadness or moodiness.
 Long-lasting sadness and mood swings can be symptoms of depression, a major risk factor for suicide.

 - Sudden calmness.
 Suddenly becoming calm after a period of depression or moodiness can be a sign that the person has made a decision to end his or her life.

 - Withdrawal.
 Choosing to be alone and avoiding friends or social activities are also possible symptoms of depression, a leading cause of suicide.
 This includes the loss of interest or pleasure in activities the person previously enjoyed.

 - Changes in personality and/or appearance.
 A person who is considering suicide might exhibit a change in attitude or behaviour such as speaking or moving with unusual speed or slowness.
 In addition, the person might suddenly become less concerned about his or her personal appearance.